GET READY FOR THE SEASON!

 Our supplier recommends a 15 mil. for strawberries.
-Having a plan and working closely with your supplier can save you $ and headaches down the line!
+Having a plan and working closely with your supplier can save you money and headaches down the line.
 These recommendations are based in part on conference presentations by Bill Wolfram, District Sales Manager, Toro Ag Irrigation.
-For a copy of these presentations email Anne Kowaleck at firstname.lastname@example.org
+For a copy of these presentations, email Anne Kowaleck at firstname.lastname@example.org.

 • Improving soil structure.
 Cover crops add organic matter when they are incorporated into the soil.

 • Adding nitrogen to soil.
 Through relationships with symbiotic soil bacteria, many cover crops, particularly legumes, can add nitrogen credits to the soil.

 • Suppressing weeds and disease.
 Cover crops compete with weeds for light, water, and nutrients.
 Hairy vetch as a cover crop has shown to suppress some anthracnose species.

 • Erosion control.
 Cover crops reduce water and wind erosion on all types of soil.

 Choice of a cover crop should be based on what the priorities are for the cover crop benefits.
 If the goal is to increase nitrogen contribution to the soil, legumes are your best option.
 If weed control and increasing organic matter is what you want, consider the non-legumes.